 INSIDE CORNERS

-For inside corners I prefer to cope crown molding.
+For inside corners, I prefer to cope the crown molding.
 You can do miter cuts but they usually open after some time.

 Coping Inside Corners

-You coped a molding or shaped it to match the profile of the one next to it.
-In my case the piece of molding in the inside right corner is cut square and butts tight to the wall.
-The inside left cut (above) is going to leave you with this:
+You cope a molding or shape it to match the profile of the one next to it.
+In my case, the piece of molding in the inside right corner is cut square and butts tight to the wall.
+The inside left cut (above) is going to leave you with this profile:

-That piece needs to be coped.
+That end part of the crown molding needs to be coped.
 Begin by marking the edge of the cut with a pencil, which defines the profile.

-Use a coping saw to cut along the profile line, back-cutting past 90 degrees, making sure the pieces of molding intersect along the profile line only.
+Then, you need to use a coping saw to cut all along the profile line, back-cutting past 90 degrees, making sure the pieces of molding intersect along the profile line only.

-Cutting in different directions its easier.
-Using a rasp you can fine tune the cope at the end.
+Cutting in different directions is easier.
+Using a rasp you can fine-tune the cope at the end.

 As I told you before, the right side of the inside corner is left square or butt.
 The left side of the inside corner is coped to fit snugly alongside.

-Cutting crown moldings is not that big deal anymore.
-I already installed it on my daughter's bedroom, the kitchen cabinets, and up the fireplace, but there are still lots of rooms in my house that would benefit of this great way to give architectural interest to any space.
+Cutting crown moldings is not that big of a deal anymore.
+I already installed it in my daughter's bedroom, the kitchen cabinets, and up the fireplace, but there are still lots more rooms in my house that would benefit from this great way to give architectural interest to any space.

-I hope the pictures can help you on your next crown project.
+I hope the pictures can help you with your next crown project.

 These are fantastic tips!
 I like how you wrote where each piece was going on the wood.
 Great idea.
 Pinning it now. :) Megan